DOS Days

 The ASUS P5A Super Socket 7 motherboard

-There is no visual difference between a Socket 7 and a Super 7 motherboard - they have an identical 321-pin grid array (PGA) 'Socket 7' socket for the CPU so you will need to check the board's chipset to confirm if it supports the 100 MHz FSB speed of Super 7, or the slower 66 MHz FSB speed of Socket 7.
+There is no visual difference between a Socket 7 and a Super 7 motherboard (aside from perhaps the presence of an AGP slot) - they have an identical 321-pin grid array (PGA) 'Socket 7' socket for the CPU so you will need to check the board's chipset to confirm if it supports the 100 MHz FSB speed of Super 7, or the slower 66 MHz FSB speed of Socket 7.

 Super Socket 7 typically will cater for all Socket 7 processors, but also supports the higher clock rates of the faster AMD chips (K6, K6-2, K6-III and their '+' variants).
-In some cases, Super Socket 7 motherboards will also have explicit support for the Cyrix 6x86 and 6x86MX (MII) processor family.
+In some cases, Super Socket 7 motherboards will also have explicit support for the Cyrix 6x86 and 6x86MX (MII) processor family in addition to the AMD CPUs.

 For more information, see also my comparison page of Socket 7 vs Super Socket 7.